ggvfx/sun-pointer/README.md

 # Sun Pointer ![Sun Pointer UEIcon](Resources/SunPointer_icon32.png)

-**Sun Pointer** is an intuitive Editor Utility Widget for Unreal Engine designed to take the guesswork out of lighting your scenes.
-Instead of wrestling with rotation values or the Directional Light gizmo, Sun Pointer allows you to position your sun visually by "pointing" exactly where you want it to be.
+**Sun Pointer** is a UX-driven Unreal Engine utility designed to eliminate the technical friction of scene lighting.
+Instead of relying on manual rotation values or directional gizmos, Sun Pointer allows lighting artists to position the sun visually by "pointing" exactly where the light should originate from a specific vantage point.
+This tool significantly accelerates the iteration speed of Lighting Supervisors and Environment Artists, transforming "hero shot" lighting into an intuitive, perspective-based process.

 ![Sun Pointer UI](Resources/SunPointer_UI.png)

 ## 🚀 The Concept
-The tool uses a **Sun Alignment Dummy** as a visual target.
-By calculating a vector from your **active viewport camera** through the dummy, the tool places the sun along that same line at a fixed distance.
-This ensures that the sun appears exactly where you are looking through the dummy, making "hero shot" lighting effortless.
+Traditional lighting setups in 3D space often involve a "trial and error" loop; adjusting rotational gizmos or sliders, checking the viewport, and re-adjusting until the shadows hit a specific mark.
+This disconnected process slows down iteration, especially when trying to hit a specific "hero" angle.
+Sun Pointer solves this by leveraging vector-based alignment, allowing artists to set light trajectory directly from their perspective, turning a technical task into a creative, visual one.
 ---

 ## ✨ Key Features

-* **Point-and-Shoot Lighting:** Align the sun based on your current perspective.
+* **Perspective-Driven Alignment:** Calculates a vector from the active viewport camera through a target dummy to automate Directional Light rotation.
-* **Smart Actor Detection:** The "Find Actors" button automatically scans your scene and links your Directional Light, Sun Sphere, and Dummy.
+* **Scene-Wide Actor Synchronization:** A single-click "Find Actors" function audits the scene to automatically link lights, sky spheres, and alignment targets.
-* **Instant Teleportation:** Use the "Teleport" button to bring the alignment dummy directly in front of your camera, no matter how large the level is.
+* **ontextual Asset Deployment:** Features a "Teleport" function to instantly bring the alignment dummy into the artist's current field of view, regardless of world scale.
-* **Visibility Controls:** Easily toggle the visibility of the dummy and sun sphere to keep your viewport clean while working.
+* **Global Visibility Management:** Integrated UI toggles allow for instant cleanup of helper assets, ensuring the viewport remains optimized for artistic review.
-* **Customizable Distance:** Fine-tune the Sun Sphere scale and distance to clear your far-clip plane or fit your world's atmosphere.
+* **Configurable World-Scale Alignment:** Provides granular control over Sun Sphere scale and distance parameters, ensuring the tool’s visual guides remain compatible with the project’s specific atmospheric far-clip planes and world units.

 ---